Not much is known about Montreal-based street artist WIA (Whatisadam). Like many others in his trade, he likes to keep his identity a secret.

 Was there any album that made a significant impression on you?

-Their are actually two albums that really left an impressed the first time I heard them : The Mars Volta’s (De-Loused in the Comatorium) and Kanye West’s (Dark Fantasy).
+There are actually two albums that really left an impression the first time I heard them: The Mars Volta’s “De-Loused in the Comatorium” and Kanye West’s “My Beautiful Dark Twisted Fantasy”.

 Who is your musical hero?